smaxigt/TheMaze-GCPCourse/README.md

 # Cloud build

+Cloud Build is a fully managed continuous integration and continuous delivery (CI/CD) platform that automates the process of building, testing, and deploying applications on Google Cloud.
+It allows developers to focus on writing code while Cloud Build handles the infrastructure and workflow management, enabling faster and more reliable software delivery.

+## How to add a Trigger

 Let's navigate to Cloud Build to set up a new trigger specifically for our development environment.
 First, click on "Triggers," then proceed to select the option to "Create Trigger."
 Assign a name to the trigger; for instance, we'll label it as "dev-frontend," and configure it to activate upon pushing to a branch.

 Choose the appropriate repository and specify the Cloud Build configuration file (either YAML or JSON), then finalize the process by clicking "Create."